 - When you feel discouraged...

 - When you want to receive sacraments...

 - When you want someone to join you in prayer...

 - When you're having surgery or a medical procedure...

 - When you need help contacting your pastor or rabbi...

 - Hartford Hospital Campus Services are Televised on Patient Channel 17

 - Interfaith Chapel Core Building, 1st Floor of the High Building (past the Auxiliary Gift Shop, left side of corridor).
 Chapel is open 24 hours a day, 7 days a week

-- Roman Catholic Mass Wednesdays, Sundays and Holy Days at 3:45 pm
+- Roman Catholic Mass: Sundays and Holy Days at 3:45 pm

-For more information on the services that Pastoral Services can provide, please visit their website.
+For more information on the services that Spiritual Care can provide, please visit their website.